randyL78/Your_App_REST_API/README.md

 ## This API is designed to provide data for the "Web App Dashboard" project from Treehouse

-> This API does not claim to be an official addition to the project and was not created or condoned by Treehouse.
+> This API does not claim to be an official addition to the project and was not created or initialised by Treehouse.

 ## Installation